Privacy concerns raised over e-patient reports

 Fitness watches, navigation apps and discount cards are well-known means of tracking and monitoring specific user data.
 The Swiss government now wants patient information to also be compiled electronically and centralised, but concerns remain about data protection issues.

-From the middle of next year, the government would like all Swiss patients to have the option of opening an e-patient dossier.
+From the middle of next year, the government would like the first Swiss patients to have the option of opening an e-patient dossier.
 Fans of such electronic records say patients in Switzerland would then no longer have to hand over their personal data every time they move between different hospitals and health centres.
 Their e-patient medical records would contain everything that doctors, nurses and healthcare staff need to know in order to make decisions about healthcare and treatments.

 "But the challenge will be to build a system that is as secure as possible so that the patient can decide who can access his data, and so unauthorized persons cannot use it," Beat Rudin, the Data Protection Officer of canton Basel City, told swissinfo.ch.
 The canton currently runs a pilot project.